microsoft/mlops-promptflow-prompt/README.md

 **Note**.
 PromtFlow SDK at this stage doesn't allow us to assign connection name and deployment name dynamically (at least, during the deployment).
 So, we would recommend to use `gpt-35-turbo` as a deployment name and `aoai` as a connection name (connection name required if you execute PF flow in the cloud).
 If you pick any different name, replace above values to your across the template.

+## MLFlow Logging

+We are using MLFlow to log experiment results.
+By default we are using MLFlow deployment in Azure ML Workspace, but it can be any other MLFlow deployment.

+If you would like to see MLFlow results in Azure ML, you need to provide the following parameters:

+- **SUBSCRIPTION_ID** (.env file): a subscription id where the Azure ML Workspace is located.
+- **RESOURCE_GROUP_NAME** (config/model_config.json): a resource group name where the workspace is located.
+- **WORKSPACE_NAME** (config/model_config.json): a workspace name, where you would like to log experiments.

 ## Local Execution

 PromptFlow SDK allows us to execute flows on a local computer.
 To execute the flow that we are providing as an example, you just need to copy `.env.sample` and rename it into `.env`.
 The file contains few parameters, but you need to provide just two of them: